ShaneZTH/CS5610-Project3/README.md

 ## Instructions to build

 - Clone this git repository to your local computer
+- Server
-- Open the working directory and install all required dependencies with `npm install`
+  - `cd ./server && npm install` to install all required dependencies for server side
-- Run command `node app.js` to start your local server
+  - Use command `npm run start` to start the backend server
-- Open your browser and go to `localhost:7777` to see the website page
+- Client
+  - `cd ./client && npm install` to install all required dependencies for client side
+  - Use command `npm run start` to initiate the client side webpage in your localhost